Shaping Stories for the Digital Society

 OVERVIEW

-Graduates have the opportunity to develop their careers in the creative industries, academia, or a combination of both.
+Graduates expand their careers across the creative industry, academia, or a combination of both.
+They are equipped to work at the forefront of digital storytelling.

-If they choose to continue their academic career with doctoral studies after the programme, they will be well prepared to do so in areas such as media and art studies, cultural studies, game studies, narratology, and digital culture.
-They are qualified to apply a research-creative or artistic-research approach.
+Those who choose to pursue a doctoral degree after the programme, are well suited to do so in areas such as media and art studies, cultural studies, game studies, narratology, and digital culture, and are qualified to do so from a research-creation or artistic research approach.

-In addition, graduates pursue the development of their own digital narrative projects in a variety of narrative formats and platforms, including XR, VR, AR, interactive web series, games, innovative journalism, interactive and digital documentaries, immersive and non-linear narrative formats and narrative worlds.
+Additionally, graduates pursue the development of their own digital narrative projects in a variety of narrative formats and platforms, including XR, VR, AR, interactive web series, AI-driven projects, games, innovative journalism, interactive and digital documentaries, immersive and non-linear narrative formats, and story worlds.

-Our graduates are creatives who understand the ever-evolving language of digital media.
-They are people who actively shape the industry and engage in discussions around digitality, and they are involved in projects with strong social and ethical aspirations.
+Our graduates are media creators and researchers who understand the evolving language of digital media, actively shape the industry and participate in discussions around digitality.
+They are often involved in projects with strong social and ethical ethos behind them.
+They may hold leading creative or artistic roles.

 • UX designer